Ecos-platform/sspgen/README.md

 Download the [kotlin-compiler](https://github.com/JetBrains/kotlin/releases/tag/v1.4.0) and add the bin folder to PATH.

-OR, simply run the script in the context of IntelliJ, which additioanlly adds script auto completion.
+OR, simply run the script in the context of IntelliJ, which additionally adds script auto completion.

 ### Example